 Problem: Reading the menu aloud is technically an option but not a customer-friendly one.
 For your blind guest, it’s often easier to stick to a safe meal you like, than to inconvenience your friends and others around you.
 This is especially true when you can’t read the specials because the menu isn’t available in braille or another accessible format.

 Fix: Try telling your managers about braille menus.
 It’s the same message and the same menu items.
 But, it’s created in a way that’s actually useful for your customers who are blind.
 Letting your guests know about new items, specials, and drink options traditionally involves a menu.
 So, doesn’t it make sense to open up that option to more people?

 Problem: Moving items around on the table without letting the guest know you did.

 - No sneaking up and moving things, please!
-While being an unseen helper is viewed as polite in most dining settings, it can cause confusion if your guests don’t know you’re there.
+People appreciate an unseen helper in most dining settings.
+But, it can cause confusion if your guests don’t know you’re there.